assurance-maladie-digital/vue-dot/docs/en/components/date-picker/README.md

         name: 'event-color',
         default: `'warning'`,
         type: 'string | function | object',
         description: 'Sets the color for event dot.
-It can be __string__ (all events will have the same color) or __object__ where attribute is the event date and value is boolean/color/array of colors for specified date or __function__ taking date as a parameter and returning boolean/color/array of colors for that date'
+It can be __string__ (all events will have the same color) or __object__ where attribute is the event date and value is boolean/color/array of colors for specified date or __function__ taking date as a parameter and returning boolean/color/array of colors for that date.'
       },
       {
         name: 'events',